-Sport Waikato have a desire to reconfigure/relocate their premises to be fit for purpose with offices that provide a more collaborative environment, enhancing staff performance whilst reducing footprint and costs.
+Sport Waikato had a desire to reconfigure/relocate their premises to be fit for purpose, with offices that provide a more collaborative environment, enhancing staff performance whilst reducing footprint and costs.

-Veros added significant value throughout the both stages, providing Sport Waikato with a comprehensive overview of their options within the local market and clearly mapping the next steps to achieve their desired outcome.
+Veros added significant value throughout both of the stages, providing Sport Waikato with a comprehensive overview of their options within the local market and clearly mapping the next steps to achieve their desired outcome.